emerone/KIPPO/README.md

 # KIPPO

-Advanced type of carousel in JS.
+Advanced type of carousel in JS from [KIPPO](https://kippo.com/chill).

 ## Description